rooseveltframework/roosevelt/README.md

 Some notable things ignored by default and why:

 - `public`: It's recommended that you don't create files in this folder manually, but instead use the `staticsSymlinksToPublic` parameter detailed below to expose folders in your `statics` directory via auto-generated symlinks.
-- `.build`: By default Roosevelt will compile LESS and JS files down to minified versions in `statics/.build` when the server starts.
-As such, it's not recommended to place files in the build directory manually.
 - `node_modules`: This folder will be auto-generated when you run the `npm i` step to set up your app.
 Since some modules you might include later in your app can be platform-specific and are compiled for your OS during the install step, it's generally not recommended to commit the `node_modules` folder to git.

 # Configure your app with parameters